Philips PerfectCare Elite Plus has done the impossible: it made me enjoy ironing

 Thanks to the Dyson V10 Cyclone, I feel like a Ghostbuster when I’m doing the vacuuming, while my Hotpoint dishwasher let’s me live the lie that fairies in white goods boxes do the majority of my other chores for me.

 But ironing shirts?
 That’s still a serious hassle.
-Creases are my enemy, and put my sartorial ambitions to shame every morning.
+Creases are my enemy and they put my sartorial ambitions to shame every morning.

 Could anything help my unskilled hands to make my garments look like anything other than crumpled paper blowing in the wind?